learn-co-curriculum/react-hooks-react-router-intro/README.md

 window.history
 ```

-This will most likely return an something like this:
+This should return the following code.

 ```JavaScript
 History {length: 32, state: null, scrollRestoration: "auto"}